QingDAI0225/barcode_crosstalk_data/README.md

   - ONT DCS sequences are downloaded from [ONT official website](https://a.storyblok.com/f/196663/x/f69b1ef376/dcs\_reference.txt).
   - PhiX sequences are downloaded from [NCBI Reference Sequence NC_001422.1](https://www.ncbi.nlm.nih.gov/nuccore/9626372)

-## Dependencies
+## Upstream analysis tools

-- The pipeline used to run Dorado for basecalling and demultiplexing raw POD5 files is available as a [Github Release](https://github.com/graneklab/dorado-pipelines/releases/tag/v001) and a [Zenodo Archive] (https://doi.org/10.5281/zenodo.17978479) of this release.
+- The pipeline used to run Dorado for basecalling and demultiplexing raw POD5 files is available as a [Github Release](https://github.com/graneklab/dorado-pipelines/releases/tag/v001) and a [Zenodo Archive](https://doi.org/10.5281/zenodo.17978479) of this release.

-- Complex community taxonomy profiling ([Minimap2-MEGAN pipeline](https://github.com/QingDAI0225/pacbio-metagenomics-tools))
+- Complex community taxonomy profiling ([Minimap2-MEGAN pipeline](https://github.com/QingDAI0225/pacbio-metagenomics-tools) and a and a [Zenodo Archive](https://doi.org/10.5281/zenodo.17981532))
   - A minor modified pipeline from [PacBio Minimap-MEGAN pipeline](https://github.com/lh3/minimap2) for parallel running on SLURM cluster.
 The step 6 outputs are used for total reads summary, and step 9 filtered mpa format outputs are used for relative abundance calculation and visualization.